Yuan — Privacy Policy

 The short version

-- The app collects what you give it: email, password (hashed with argon2id — the plain text is never stored), profile answers, photos, and messages.
+- The app collects what you give it: email, password (hashed, never stored in plain text), date of birth, profile answers, photos, and messages.

 - That data is used to match you with other users, run the site, and act on abuse reports.
 Nothing else.